skatejs/skatejs/docs/src/index.md

   attributes: {
     'my-attribute': {
       // The element's default value if not already specified on the element.
       // Can also be a function that returns a value.
+The function gets passed
+      // The element as its only argument.
       default: 'default value',

       // Called when the attribute is set for the first time.